Strategies

 • High-visibility and/or raised crosswalks.

-• Pedestrian refugee islands at wider crossings.
+• Refugee islands at wider crossings.

-• Leading pedestrian intervals at signalized intersections.
+• Pedestrian intervals at signalized intersections.

 • Pedestrian countdown heads at signalized intersections.